QuixoteSystems/meshfest-lite/readme.md

 ## 3️⃣ Security & Policy Controls

-### `--mesh-allow-dest-shortname`

-Restricts which Meshtastic shortnames can be used as relay destinations (HF → Mesh).
+- Restricts which Meshtastic shortnames can be used as relay destinations (HF → Mesh). `--mesh-allow-dest-shortname [MSH]`  .
+If omitted, any destination is allowed.
+Example:
 ```bash
 --mesh-allow-dest-shortname MSH3,MSH6
 ```

-If omitted, any destination is allowed.

----

-### `--hf-allow-tx-dest-shortname`

-Restricts which `@DEST` commands can be transmitted over HF.
+- Restricts which `@DEST` commands can be transmitted over HF. `--hf-allow-tx-dest-shortname [MSH]`
+Example:
 ```bash
 --hf-allow-tx-dest-shortname MSH4
 ```

-Example:
+Practical Example:

 If running with: